-We have not had any non-compliance with environmental laws and/or regulations, and have not received any significant fines and/or non-monetary sanctions in FY2018.
+We have not had any non-compliance with environmental laws and/or regulations, and have not received any significant fines and/or non-monetary sanctions in FY2019 (FY2018: Nil).
+As at the end of FY2019, most of the new gases can be used in our equipment for commercial applications.

-We strive to meet our roadmap for phasing out of refrigerant gases and maintain zero environmental-related fines in FY2019.
+We strive to meet and maintain our roadmap for phasing out of refrigerant gases and maintain our zero record for environmental-related fines in FY2020.